 USD $299USD $100.00 Savings

 The Osmo Mobile supports smartphones measuring from 58.6mm-84.8mm width and up to 8.4mm thick.
 This covers most phones currently available, from the iPhone SE to the iPhone 6s Plus and Android phones of similar sizes.
-The type of phone being used will also have an effect, for instance if the phone has an additional case, special lenses or additional side buttons.
+Please note that actual compatibility might be affected by accessories attached to your phone.
+Certain form factors including side button layout should also be considered.

 No. Tracking speed cannot be set.
 The Osmo Mobile will adjust its movement according to the speed of the object, so you do not need to set its speed according to how you use it.
 The fastest it can track is the same as its Max Controllable Speed, 120°/s.